 The trackers will have already located the gorilla family by the time you start your trek, so your actual time of walking can usually be predicted when you set off although this may take anything between 40 minutes and five hours.
 The trek can be strenuous on slippery paths and may reach altitudes of almost 3000m thus a very good level of fitness is recommended.
 It is also important that you are healthy and not carrying any bugs or viruses which may prove fatal to the gorillas.
 Once a trekking group encounters one of the gorilla families, only one hour is granted in the presence of the great apes before trekkers must leave the family.
 All this may seem like hard work, but the end result is one you are sure to cherish forever, as to stand so close to these gentle giants is indeed an emotional experience.
 Please note, as these are wild animals sightings cannot be guaranteed.

 Taking a wildlife safari in search of tigers in Ranthambore National Park is an exciting feature of any adventure holiday to northern India.
-Many of our tours include 2 days in the park, taking jeep rides in search of wildlife and enjoying the stunning scenery.
+An adventure tour in the park includes taking jeep rides in search of wildlife and enjoying the stunning scenery.

 Ranthambore National Park is one of the last remnants of wilderness in India and one of the most beautiful wildlife reserves.
 It is India’s most famous tiger reserve, set up under Project Tiger though sadly, poaching has drastically reduced the tiger population.
 A former hunting ground for the maharajas, the park still contains ruins of temples and mosques, as well as an impressive 10th-century fort.
 There is plenty of exotic wildlife here such as langur monkeys, antelope, sambar deer, crocodile and the park is a favourite among bird watchers but the main aim here is to try and spot the magnificent and elusive Royal Bengal tiger.